 “Creating Boundary-Breaking Marketing-Relevant Consumer Research”

 This webinar will focus on helping scholars develop boundary-breaking marketing-relevant consumer research—defined as research focused on issues related to the interaction between consumers and other marketing stakeholders.
 This webinar seeks to remedy the problem that consumer research often fails to have broad impact on members of our own discipline, on adjacent disciplines studying related phenomena, and on relevant stakeholders who stand to benefit from the knowledge created by our rigorous research.
 In their forthcoming Journal of Marketing paper, the authors propose that impact is limited because consumer researchers adhere to a set of implicit boundaries or defaults regarding what we study, why we study it, and how we do so.
-In this webinar, these boundaries are identified and strategies for challenging them are offered.
+In this webinar, we will discuss how audience members can create boundary-breaking consumer research that has impact beyond a narrow set of marketing academics.
+This will be an interactive session based on their forthcoming Journal of Marketing paper.
+Debbie, Rob, and John will relate the case studies in the article to audience members’ own research problems.
+We will discuss strategies and tactics audience members can use to create more impactful research.

 Robert V. Kozinets is the Jayne and Hans Hufschmid Chair of Strategic Public Relations at USC Annenberg, a position he shares with the USC Marshall School of Business.
 Rob is a globally recognized expert on social media, marketing, branding and innovation.
 In 1995, during his dissertation work on media fan communities, he invented the method of netnography, which adapts the anthropological approach of ethnography to work with the many types of social experience and interaction that emerge through networked digital communications.